Inside Reddit’s Most Popular — & Inclusive — Bra Community

 Advertisement

-It also offers a comprehensive list of sizing systems by brands and countries, a resource that fuels one of the biggest discussions happening every day inside /r/ABraThatFits, and inspires people to think beyond the basic sizing system that exists in the U.S. Many threads are dedicated to various bra brands around the world, with Poland being a favorite for its exacting fits and extensive sizes.
+It also offers a comprehensive list of sizing systems by brands and countries, a resource that fuels one of the biggest discussions happening every day inside /r/ABraThatFits, and inspires people to think beyond the basic sizing system that exists.
+Many threads are dedicated to various bra brands around the world, with Poland being a favourite for its exacting fits and extensive sizes.
 (The community has even created a massive guide on Polish bras.)
 “Hi lovelies!
 I just recently discovered the amazing world of Polish bras and their fit.
 Would like to try them but don't know where to start,” one user recently posted.

 “A lot of readers don't even know about non-matrix sizes,” says Howell, referring to sizes 32A-38DD, the most commonly manufactured and sold options in the U.S. “Around the world, bras come in sizes from 22AA to 60PP.
-Even if you're not a math person, you can see how American matrix sizes represent only a tiny, tiny portion of the population, and that's why American women hate their bras — they're being forced to wear bras that do not fit.”
+Even if you're not a maths person, you can see how sizes represent only a tiny, tiny portion of the population, and that's why women hate their bras — they're being forced to wear bras that do not fit.”

 Another thing you won’t see in the community is any kind of advertisements or brand promotions, a rarity on social media platforms and in media.
 “Companies don't advertise on our forum and we don't have affiliates,” says Molyneux.
 “This honesty makes members trust each other and respect their advice and opinions.
 If a bra brand is doing good work, it will get popular by word of mouth and by reviews shared to /r/ABraThatFits or bratabase.com [a community-driven bra-fit website with a database of fits and photos from nearly every brand]."